 Jim Taylor (1852-1875) – The son of Pitkin Taylor, Jim swore revenge on the Sutton faction when his father died in 1873 during the Sutton-Taylor feud.
 He quickly assumed his father’s leadership role and aimed for Sutton faction leader, William Sutton.
 On April 1, 1873, he led a band of men to a Cuero, Texas saloon and shot at Sutton through the door, wounding him.
 He again tried to kill him in June, but Sutton was able to escape.
 In July, Jim Taylor and John Wesley Hardin shot down Jack Helm.
 Finally, when Sutton, along with his wife and friends, Gabriel Slaughter and his wife, tried to leave the country by boarding a steamer at Indianola, Texas on March 11, 1874, the two men were shot down by Jim and his brother, Billy.
 Retaliation from the Sutton group continued until December 27, 1875, when Jim was charged by a Sutton posse in Clinton, Texas and he was killed.
 After his death, the feud finally began to lose its steam.

-John “Jack” Hays Taylor (1842-1869) – A gunfighter, Jack was the son of renowned Texas Ranger, Creed Taylor.
-Though Jack inherited his father’s talent with guns, he obviously didn’t follow in his footsteps as a hero.
+John “Jack” Hays Taylor (1842-1869) – A gunfighter, Jack was the son of renowned Texas Ranger Creed Taylor.
+Though Jack inherited his father’s talent with guns, he didn’t follow in his footsteps as a hero.

-Davis “Dave” Tutt (1839-1865) – Tutt was born in Yellville, Arkansas and because of his father’s involvement in the Tutt-Everett Feud he became experienced with gunfighting at an early age.
-He joined the Confederate Army in 1862, where he worked as a wagon master.
-When he was released, he made his way to Springfield, Missouri, where he primarily “worked” as a gambler.
-In July of 1865, he met Wild Bill Hickok, when they were both playing cards in the same saloon.
-On one day when they were playing Hickok lost at the gaming table and when Bill couldn’t pay up, Dave Tutt took Hickok’s gold pocket watch for security.
+Davis “Dave” Tutt (1839-1865) – Tutt was born in Yellville, Arkansas, and because of his father’s involvement in the Tutt-Everett Feud, he became experienced with gunfighting at an early age.
+He joined the Confederate Army in 1862, working as a wagon master.
+When he was released, he went to Springfield, Missouri, where he primarily “worked” as a gambler.
+In July of 1865, he met Wild Bill Hickok while playing cards in the same saloon.
+One day when they played, Hickok lost at the gaming table, and when Bill couldn’t pay up, Dave Tutt took Hickok’s gold pocket watch for security.
 Hickok growled that if Tutt so much as used the timepiece, he would kill him.
-However, on July 21, 1865, the two met in the public square and Tutt was proudly wearing the watch for all to see.
-This insult of course led to a gunfight.
+However, on July 21, 1865, the two met in the public square, and Tutt proudly wore the watch for all to see.
+This insult, of course, led to a gunfight.
 At a distance of about 75 yards, the two faced off.
-Tutt’s shot missed but Hickok’s hit the other man in the chest.
-The wounded man then stumbled for about twenty feet before he finally fell to the ground dead.
-Dave Tutt’s body was buried in the Springfield City Cemetery, but was later moved to the Maple Park Cemetery, where it it is today.
-The site is marked with a gravestone showing a carved pocket watch, playing cards and pistols.
+Tutt’s shot missed, but Hickok’s hit the other man in the chest.
+The wounded man stumbled for about twenty feet before falling to the ground dead.
+Dave Tutt’s body was buried in the Springfield City Cemetery but was later moved to the Maple Park Cemetery, where it is today.
+The site is marked with a gravestone showing a carved pocket watch, playing cards, and pistols.